Blink Bonny: 1857: three-year-old season

 Following her double at Epsom, Blink Bonny walked over to win a sweepstakes at Royal Ascot on Gold Cup day in June, when no other horses opposed her.
 On 15 July she started at odds of 1/5 for the Lancashire Oaks at Liverpool and won easily, giving weight to her three opponents.
 She also won another Bentinck Memorial Stakes at Goodwood later in July, beating her only rival, the colt Chevalier d'Industrie, by twenty lengths.

-In September, Blink Bonny attempted to win her third classic when she was sent to Doncaster in for the St Leger.
+In September, Blink Bonny attempted to win her third classic when she was sent to Doncaster for the St Leger.
 Blink Bonny's presence was credited for attracting an enormous number of people, including the writers Charles Dickens and Wilkie Collins, to Doncaster, all of them reportedly anxious to see "so extraordinary an animal."
 She started 5/4 favourite but after leading briefly in the straight she finished only fourth of the eleven runners behind Imperieuse, having been given a poor ride by Charlton.
 It was widely believed that Charlton had deliberately "pulled" the filly (prevented her from winning) on the orders of the bookmaker John Jackson.
 The ill-feeling came to a head when Blink Bonny, carrying a ten pounds higher weight, ran in the Park Hill Stakes a day later over the same course and distance.
-She won easily by six lengths in a time that was two seconds faster than that set by Imperieuse in winning the St Leger.
-The crowd, believing that the result proved that Blink Bonny had been pulled in the classic attacked the horse's connections.
-Only the intervention of the former prize-fighters John Gully and Tom Sayers. prevented "Little Jack" Charlton from being "torn to pieces" by angry spectators.
-An estimated two thousand people became involved in the disturbances and Blink Bonny herself had to be escorted from the scene by an impromptu bodyguard formed by former police officers.
+She won easily by six lengths in a time that was two seconds faster than that set by Imperieuse in winning the St Leger the previous day.
+The crowd, believing that the result proved that Blink Bonny had been pulled in the classic, attacked the horse's connections.
+Only the intervention of the former prize-fighters John Gully and Tom Sayers prevented "Little Jack" Charlton from being "torn to pieces" by angry spectators.
+An estimated 2,000 people became involved in the disturbances and Blink Bonny herself had to be escorted from the scene by an impromptu bodyguard formed by former police officers.
 The incident came to be known as the "Blink Bonny riot".

 1858: four-year-old season

 Blink Bonny's first run as a four-year-old in the Bentinck Memorial at Goodwood was much-anticipated, but she looked unimpressive before the start and ran so poorly in the race that she was pulled up shortly after half way.

-Rumours that she had died of "inflammation of the lungs", which appeared in some newspapers after a report in the Edinburgh Courant proved to be incorrect and she was retired to stud in good health.
+Rumours that she had died of "inflammation of the lungs", which appeared in some newspapers after a report in the Edinburgh Courant, proved to be incorrect and she was retired to stud in good health.